 Ready to Taste More Sustainable Coffee?

-If you want your daily cup to better reflect your environmental values, start by choosing a mix of coffees that combine distinctive flavor with responsible sourcing: a bright East African, a smooth Latin American, and at least one organic, high-altitude option from a tree-rich cooperative.
-As you explore different origins and processes, you will quickly find a rotation of coffees that fit both your palate and your principles.
+If you want your daily cup to better reflect your environmental values, start with a mix that pairs distinctive flavor with responsible sourcing: a bright East African, a smooth Latin American, and at least one organic, high-altitude option from a tree-rich cooperative.